What does GCSE French involve?

 - Local, national, international and global areas of interest

 - Current and future study and employment

 You’ll need to understand and provide information and opinions on any of these themes.
-Kwiziq’s reading and listening comprehensions cover many of these topics so are worth including in your GCSE French revision.
+Learn French With Alexa and Kwiziq’s reading and listening comprehension exercises cover many of these topics so are worth including in your GCSE French revision.